Canada: Doing business and staying in touch

 Doing Business in Canada

-Toronto has often been ridiculed as a conservative, uptight city - Toronto the Good, as its detractors say.
-But while this perception is about 20 years out of date, its legacy survives in the city's approach to business.
-Torontonians are hard-working, efficient employees.
-A little chit chat here and there is welcome but generally people like getting to the point.
+Toronto has often been ridiculed as an uptight city - Toronto the Good, as its detractors say.
+But while this perception is out of date, its legacy survives in the city's approach to business.
+A little chit chat here and there is welcome but generally, people like getting to the point.
 The giving of gifts in business situations is unusual and might be treated suspiciously.
 In the workplace, it is common to answer the telephone by stating one's first and last name.
 Around the office, however, people (both superiors and co-workers) are usually addressed by first name.

-Canada is one of the world's leading trading nations and a member of the G8 group of major industrial economies.
+Canada is one of the world's leading trading nations and a member of the G7.
 The country has immense natural resources and a high standard of living.

-Agriculture and fisheries are particularly important; Canada exports much of its agricultural produce (principally grain and oil seeds) and is the world's sixth-largest exporter of fish.
+Agriculture and fisheries are particularly important; Canada exports much of its agricultural produce (principally grain and oilseeds) and is one of the world's largest exporters of fish.
 Timber is another important sector, given that more than 40% of the land area is forest.

-As a mineral producer, Canada exports crude oil and natural gas, copper, nickel, zinc, iron ore, asbestos, cement, coal and potash.
-Energy requirements are met by a mixture of hydroelectric, nuclear, coal and oil-fired generating stations.
+As a mineral producer, Canada exports crude oil and natural gas, copper ore, iron ore, coal and peat.
+Energy requirements are met by a mixture of hydroelectric, nuclear, coal, oil-fired generating stations and non-hydro renewables.
 Manufacturing covers a wide range of industries from heavy engineering and chemicals to vehicle production and agro-business to office automation and commercial printing.

-The 1989 free trade agreement signed with the USA formed the basis for the North American Free Trade Agreement (NAFTA); Mexico joined as the third signatory in 1994.
-The future of NAFTA remains uncertain as US President Donald Trump seeks to re-negotiate the terms of the agreement.
+The 1988 Free Trade Agreement signed with the USA formed the basis for the North American Free Trade Agreement (NAFTA); Mexico joined as the third signatory in 1994.
+The future of NAFTA remains uncertain as US President Donald Trump seeks to renegotiate the terms of the agreement.

-Motor vehicles and parts, machinery and equipment, crude petroleum, natural gas and high-technology products.
+Motor vehicles and parts, machinery and equipment, crude and refined petroleum and petroleum gas.

-Machinery and equipment, industry goods, motor vehicles and parts, fuels and oils, and plastics.
+Machinery and technical equipment, industrial goods, motor vehicles and parts, fuels and oils, and medicines.

 Main trading partners